Breana C. Venablé

 Breana is a former middle school theatre teacher for Charlotte-Mecklenburg Schools.
 In 2018 she focused on becoming a successful self-producing playwright in Charlotte, NC and mentored Theatre Majors at Johnson C. Smith University.
 She is currently a Teaching Artist and works in the film industry as a script supervisor and freelance screenwriter.

+Will be featured in the Women's Work Short Play Festival with New Perspectives Theatre Company August 5-10, 2019.
 Brenda arrives to the ER with raising health concerns.
 Her two children sit bed side with her as they all open old and unsettled wounds.
 As the nurse and doctor evaluate her, we find that her health is not the only thing that's been left untreated and how black women are treated by the American Healthcare system.

+Will be apart of the National Black Theatre Festival in Winston-Salem, NC July 30-August 3, 2019.
 It's August of 1939.
 The Depression is on the path of lifting, school will once again be starting and young Noah Ashley, the son of a wealthy judge, believes the woman he loves is worth any and every risk.
 Even though he lives in Beulah, Mississippi and the love of his life is Black.

+Breana's play "Sell Out" was featured in the 2019 Fade To Black Play Festival Reading Series in Houston, TX.
 Life long friends, Rusty and Sly, just found themselves on the same base.
 When they meet for the first time in years, Rusty sees Sly's true colors.
 He questions Sly's friendship and his loyalty.
 On the brink of war and continuing of segregation, Sly has to decide if he can be true to himself or to his country.